 Fentanyl (Into the mouth)

-Treats cancer pain in adult patients whose pain is not relieved by other pain medicines.
-Used in combination with around-the-clock opioid therapy.
+Treats pain that is not relieved by other pain medicines.
 This medicine is a narcotic pain reliever.

 When This Medicine Should Not Be Used

 Thin Sheet, Lozenge, Spray, Tablet, Lollipop

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Use this medicine only when needed for breakthrough pain.
 Never use more than your doctor told you to use.